karlentwistle/dark_knight/README.md

 ## Todo

-- Issue restart requests again the dyno id rather than the dyno source
+- Issue restart requests against the dyno id rather than the dyno source
 - Write README
 - Add deploy to Heroku button